JetBrains/compose-multiplatform-ios-android-template/README.md

 #### Running on a real device

-You can run your Compose Multiplatform application on a real iOS device.
+You can run your Compose Multiplatform application on a real iOS device for free.
-To do that, you'll need the following:
+To do so, you'll need the following:

 * `TEAM_ID` associated with your [Apple ID](https://support.apple.com/en-us/HT204316)
 * The iOS device registered in Xcode

+> **Note**
 > Before you continue, we suggest creating a simple "Hello, world!" project in Xcode to ensure you can successfully run apps on your device.
 > You can follow the instructions below or watch this [this Standford CS193P lecture recording](https://youtu.be/bqu6BquVi2M?start=716&end=1399).
 >